varun-patel/tutorials.ubuntu.com/tutorials/server/install-a-vpn-server/install-a-vpn-server.md

 --
 id: tutorial-vpn-server
-summary: Learn how to install and configure an OpenVPN server. this is for more advanced users comfortable with the command line.
+summary: Learn how to install and configure an OpenVPN server and create client configurations.
+This tutorial covers some more advanced topics like networking and encryption, some background is helpful.
 categories: server
 tags: VPN, OpenVPN, , server, guide, tutorial
 difficulty: 4